ngblaylock/ios-class/2018/README.md

 ### Thursday, Entertainment
 - Show the Lego AR video
 - This went well.
 They liked the lego video.
+- For Games, a funny one would be the Dumb Ways to Die video and game demo
 - A lot of people were interested in the Pandora, Spotify, and Amazon Music app.
 - One student brought up the Chromecast, and a lot of people were interested in that.